Last week’s Spring Statement didn’t deliver much for housing.

 We urgently need land market reform

-First, Brokenshire responded to Sir Oliver Letwin’s review of build-out rates, which concluded the only way to get England building faster is to diversify output — i.e. more social rent, fewer unaffordable identikit estates of houses.
+First, Brokenshire responded to Sir Oliver Letwin’s review of build-out rates, which concluded the only way to get England building faster is to diversify output — i.e. more social rent, fewer unaffordable identikit estates of market houses.

 The government welcomed this finding, but is shying away from doing the one thing needed to make this vision a reality: serious reform of the broken land market at the root of our housing crisis.